railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_architecture.rst

     your viewpoint.

-    It acts as a web server to an end user connecting from a web browser, but it also acts as a client to the OpenERP application server just as a GTK application client does.
+    It acts as a web server to an end user connecting from a web browser, but it also acts as a client to the OpenERP application server.

     So in this book its context will determine whether the client-web component is referred to as a server or a client.